 English vocabulary and translations (See all)

-to point out: to draw attention to, to show; to remark, to notice
+to point out: to draw attention to, to show; to notice

 Thanks for pointing out that I came to work in my pajamas.
 I wouldn't have noticed if you hadn't told me.

 Philip pointed out the new intern in the marketing department to me.
 I'm glad he brought him to my attention as he is very good at making tea.

 - "I'd like to point out that this list does NOT include 'loud coughing', 'mumbling incoherently', or 'weird British accent'."